click on photo to go back

 Jay Jostyn brought his radio experience to the "Marriage for the Millions" program.
 In this seventh (Feb 1949) of the series, Mr. Jostyn as Ben Green discusses his problems with a family agency caseworker played by Gertrude Warner.

-In Sep 1949 she appeared as Margot Lane [7th] in The Shadow, with Brett Morrison.
+In Sep 1949 she appeared as Margot Lane [7th] in The Shadow (Mutual), with Brett Morrison.
 Gertrude often contended that she was hired for her ability to scream.
 She held that role for more than 5 years until 1954.
 Sadly, because many of the Shadow’s adventures were being recorded on magnetic tape at that time and then erased to use the tape over and over again, not many of Warner’s broadcasts ("The Vengeance of Angela Nolan - June 27.
 1954") remain for new generations to hear.

 MYSTERY MISS - For Gertrude Warner, reading a good mystery book at home is like a mailman taking a walk on his day off.
 But she likes it - and finds relaxation in her library when not rehearsing for her acting chores on "The Shadow", Mutual's own mystery thriller which is broadcast coast-to-coast on Sundays.